linkyard/docker-sbt/README.md

 -------
 * Uses the OpenJDK image as its base
 * sbt is preinitialized, so running it for the first time will not take forever
+* the compiler interfaces are already built, so the compilation will be reasonably fast